scipy-conference/scipy_proceedings/papers/rocketpy_team/paper.rst

 We can assume the objects stated on [motor] and [rocket] sections and just add couple variations on some input data in order to visualize the output effects.
-More specifically, the idea will be to explore how the dynamic stability of the student rocket Calisto varies by changing the position of the set of fins by a certain factor.
+More specifically, the idea will be to explore how the dynamic stability of the studied rocket varies by changing the position of the set of fins by a certain factor.

 In order to do that, we have to simulate multiple flights with different static margins, which is achieved by varying the rocket's fin positions.
 This can be done through a simple python loop, as described below:

 .. code-block:: python
+   :linenos:

    simulation_results = []
    for factor in [0.5, 0.7, 0.9, 1.1, 1.3]: